alphagov/govuk-frontend/docs/contributing/tasks.md

 - compiles CSS & JS
 - starts up Express

+**`npm run build:assets` will do the following:**
+- compiles CSS & JS
+- compiles Sass documentation
+- runs `npm run test:build:assets` (which will test the output is correct)

 **`npm run build:package` will do the following:**
 - clean the `package` folder
 - compile component nunjucks to HTML